 Did you know?

-Winter Coats Can Interfere With Your Child's Harness
+Do Winter Coats Interfere With Car Seat Harnesses?

-Avoid buckling your child with his winter coat on since the bulky fabric could prevent a tight harness fit.
-Instead, buckle and tighten him in without a coat, then put the coat on backwards or use a blanket.3
+Yes, you should avoid buckling your child with a winter coat on since the bulky fabric could prevent a tight harness fit.
+Instead, buckle and tighten in without a coat, then put the coat on backward or use a blanket.3

 Space created by coat